marcinofulus/iCSEbook1/school/source/abitur/2014/en/prisma.rst

   a) Determine the distance between the two vertices :math:`B` and :math:`F`.

-  b) The points :math:`M` and :math:`P` are located in the center of the edges
+  b) The points :math:`M` and :math:`P` correspond to the midpoints of the edges
      :math:`[AD]` and :math:`[BC]`.
 The point :math:`K(0|y_K|4)` is located on
      the edge :math:`[DF]`.
 Determine :math:`y_K` so that the triangle :math:`KMP` is orthogonal in :math:`M`.

 **Solution of part a**

-First, we have to calculate the coordinates of the vertex :math:`F`, which is located above the point :math:`C` in :math:`z`-direction, at the same height as the point :math:`D`. :math:`F` therefore has the coordinates :math:`F(0|8|4)`.
+First, we need to calculate the coordinates of the vertex :math:`F` located above the point :math:`C` in :math:`z`-direction, at the same height as the point :math:`D`. :math:`F` therefore has the coordinates :math:`F(0|8|4)`.